Embeddings of non-simply-connected 4-manifolds in 7-space. I. Classification modulo knots: Introduction and main results

 \subsection{An approach to the Knotting Problem}

 \nopagebreak

 The proofs of our main results are based on the ideas we explain below.
 These ideas are useful in a wider range of dimensions \cite{Sk08'} and for problems other than classification of embeddings \cite{Kr99}.
-Except for the notation and Lemma \ref{l:isored}, the material of this subsection is not formally used in the rest of this paper.
+In this paper we do not assume the reader is familiar with surgery.
+Hence we describe the application of modified surgery in non-specialist terms and make parenthetical remarks for specialists.

 {\bf Some notation.} Take the standard orientation on $\R^m$.
 For an oriented manifold with boundary we use the orientation on the boundary whose completion by `the first vector pointing outside' gives the orientation on the manifold.
 So an orientation of $S^{m-1}=\de D^m$ is defined.
-Fix an orientation on $N$.
 Denote by